betteridiot/joss_reviews/cstag/joss_review.md

 * :heavy_check_mark: `cstag-cli` has 100% code coverage

 ---
-# Testing doctests
+## Testing doctests

 Because I saw docstrings, I figured there might be doctests.
-So I ran pytest on your docstrings and found some fun stuff:
+So I ran pytest on your docstrings and found some errors:

 ```bash
 $ cd ../cstag/src/cstag